learn-co-curriculum/phase-1-domcontentloaded/README.md

 }
 ```

-### Set Up an Event on DOMContentLoaded
+## Set Up an Event on DOMContentLoaded

 You'll be coding in `index.js`.
 In `index.js`, we need to set up a
 `DOMContentLoaded` event in order to detect when our HTML page has
 loaded, and the document is ready to be manipulated.
 Use the event
 to target the paragraph with `id="text"` and replace the text with
 "This is really cool!"

-Once you have confirmed that this working by
+Once you have confirmed that this working by viewing the results in
-viewing the results in `index.html`, let's create a wrapper for this
+`index.html`, let's create a wrapper for this function called
-function called `domContentLoaded` and run the tests.
+`domContentLoaded`.
+Next, create a function called `updateDOM` and
+place the code for updating the dome in this block.
+Your `domContentLoaded`
+function will call `updateDOM()` inside of the `eventListener`.

-### Reiterate Separation of Concerns for JavaScript
+## Reiterate Separation of Concerns for JavaScript

 We usually want to avoid writing our JavaScript inside our HTML
 files.
 For the same reasons that we want to separate out our CSS